 You can even get an Aleppo soap bar and use this for bathroom cleaning.
 Some people make liquid all-purpose household cleaner using Aleppo soap, but you can also simply wipe your dishcloth or sponge over the soap bar and then use this to rub your sink or shower/bath clean.
 Aleppo soap is produced in Syria.
 It is made from olive oil and laurel oil.

 For cleaning the toilet, pour some vinegar in the toilet bowl and sprinkle some baking soda on top of it.
 What follows is a chemical reaction (bubbles), after which you can use the brush.
-A brush made of wood and natural fibers would be ideal, but those aren’t easy to find and expensive.
+A toilet brush made of wood and natural fibers would be ideal, but those aren’t easy to find and expensive.

-Perhaps a bit unconventional, but a great way to reduce plastic and to “unstuff” is to replace the vacuum cleaner with a old-fashioned broom.
+Perhaps a bit unconventional, but a great way to reduce plastic and to “unstuff” is to replace your vacuum cleaner with a old-fashioned broom.
 Vacuum cleaners are heavy, take up a lot of space, are noisy, and expensive if you want to have one that actually collects dust, rather than simply circulating it.
 If you have stone or wooden floors, you can keep them dust-free using an old-style brush made of (sustainable sourced) wood as well as a dustpan made of wood, stainless steel, and natural fibers.

-To clean the floors, use a mop with a few drops of dish soap in a bucket of water.
+To clean the floors, use a mop with a few drops of dish soap in a bucket of warm water.
 It is almost impossible to find a plastic free mop.
 Opt for one made of stainless steel or wood and a reusable mop head that is not made of microfiber or other synthetic material because when you wash the mop head, some of its fibers will end up in our water ways.
 Alternatives are linen, bamboo (for example this one if you live in the Netherlands), or cotton (for example this one if you live in the Netherlands).